ingamedeo/cloudsim-simulations/README.md

 #### Politecnico di Milano
 #### University of Illinois at Chicago

+## Introduction

+This homework consists in creating different simulations on multiple datacenters and analyze the results obtained.

+The simulation code has been written in Scala and can be compiled using SBT.

 ## Installation instructions
 This section contains the instructions on how to run the simulations implemented as part of this homework, the recommended procedure is to use IntellJ IDEA with the Scala plugin installed.